elmontagne/coinmover_bybit/README.md

 discord_webhook = your webhook if you want to use discord notifications

 When all configuration is done, you can run the script: python3 coinmover_bybit.py
 If your want to run the script in the backgroud while logged off, you can use 'screen'. within screen, start the script, then ctrl-a d to disconnect the screen.
 You can always return to this with 'screen -r'.
+First time the script is run, balance is retrieved and after the next cycle the profits will be moved.

 Not done yet:
 maximum margin in use